ESSENTIALS OF DIAGNOSIS

 B. Minimum Diagnostic Criteria

 Women with cervical motion, uterine, or adnexal tenderness should be considered to have PID and be treated with antibiotics unless there is a competing diagnosis such as ectopic pregnancy or appendicitis.

 No single historical, physical, or laboratory finding is definitive for acute PID (eFigure 18–19).
 The following criteria may be used to enhance the specificity of the diagnosis: (1) oral temperature higher than 38.3°C, (2) abnormal cervical or vaginal discharge with white cells on saline microscopy (greater than 1 leukocyte per epithelial cell), (3) elevated erythrocyte sedimentation rate, (4) elevated C-reactive protein, and (5) laboratory documentation of cervical infection with N gonorrhoeae or C trachomatis.
 Endocervical culture should be performed routinely, but treatment should not be delayed while awaiting results.

 Pelvic inflammatory disease.
 A: Transverse sonogram of the pelvis demonstrating multiple irregular abscesses containing internal low-level echoes (arrows).
 B: Sagittal sonogram of a multiloculated abscess (A) containing septations and low-level echoes.
 B, bladder; U, uterus.
 (Reproduced, with permission from Krebs CA, Giyanani VL, Eisenberg RL.
 Ultrasound Atlas of Disease Processes.
 Originally published by Appleton & Lange.
 Copyright © 1993 by The McGraw-Hill Companies, Inc.)

-Appendicitis, ectopic pregnancy, septic abortion, hemorrhagic or ruptured ovarian cysts or tumors, torsion of an ...
+Appendicitis, ectopic pregnancy, septic abortion, hemorrhagic or ruptured ovarian cysts or tumors, torsion of an ovarian cyst, degeneration of ...